26 Donation Page Best Practices For Nonprofits – Tips and Examples

 The growth in mobile giving has been rising since the increase in the number of smartphone users.
 To capitalize on mobile fundraising, read our comprehensive guide on mobile giving and ride along with the trend.

-6. Pre-select and display suggested ask amounts
+6. Pre-select and display suggested donation amounts

 Your suggested ask amounts – those you use to encourage donors to give certain amounts – should stand out on the page.
 There should be no distraction around this area, leaving your donation form the space to shine.
 It is generally recommended to provide your donors with these giving levels, allowing them to decide how much they are willing to give while still guiding them toward those that will make a real difference.